gakwayaremy/PHP-Terminal/README.md

 # PHP Terminal

-Welcome to the PHP Terminal repository!
-This application allows developers, devops, and advanced server users to be able to interact with the shell of the server in a special way using a web browser.
-The commands can be as simple or as complex as you wish, making it a versatile tool for server management and administration.
+We are pleased to welcome you to the PHP Terminal repository!
+This application allows developers, devops, and advanced server users to interact with the shell of the server in a special way through a web browser.
+It's a versatile tool for managing and administrating servers, and the commands can be as simple or complex as you like.

 ## Features